 Danube Delta Birds

-The Danube Delta birds bring worldwide fame to this amazing place with a breathtaking scenery.
-After recent research, from its 331 species, it is estimated that 174 are breeding; those that are not breeding are guests during winter and passing through, in spring and autumn.
+Birds offer to the Danube Delta, in addition to it’s specific and attractive scenery, the world-wide known fame.
+After recent research, from it’s 331 species it is estimated that 174 are breeding; the not breeding are guests in winter and passing through, in spring and autumn.

-This shift is instinctively done with great regularity, the climate conditions being the only ones slightly changing the calendar.
-Well established migration paths have been named by researchers as follows: Pontic, Sarmatian, the Black Sea, the Eastern Elba and Carpathian.
+This shift is instinctively done and with great regularity, the climate conditions being the only ones slightly changing the calendar.
+Migration paths, well established, have been named by researches as follows: Pontic, Sarmatian, the Black Sea, the Eastern Elba and Carpathian.

-Some species of birds wintering in the delta, especially in Razim – Sinoe complex, are the Red breasted Goose, ducks, geese, coots and swans (over one million exemplars).
+Some species of birds wintering in the delta, especially in Razim – Sinoe complex, we mention the Red breasted Goose, ducks, geese, coots and swans, over one million exemplars.